vEnhance/1802/src/vecfield.typ

     if you need mass of a wire or metal plate, but that's quite rare I think.)],
   kind: table
 ) <table-purples>

+This bears repeating:
+#idea[
+  We'll pretty much not use the scalar field integrals besides for arc length and surface area.
+  In other words, you can mostly ignore the green pictures in the poster @fig-int-chart-stokes that got replaced by purple ones.
+]

 === The six red arrows